AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/1-introduction.md

 2. GUI session dedicated to the definition of simulation contexts (definition of the number and consistency of the "Monte-Carlo years" to simulate)

-3. Simulation session producing actual numeric scenarios following the directives defined in (2)
+3. Simulation session producing actual numeric scenarios following the directives defined in (b)

-4. Optimization session aiming at solving all the optimization problems associated with each of the scenarios produced in (3)
+4. Optimization session aiming at solving all the optimization problems associated with each of the scenarios produced in (c)

-5. GUI session dedicated to the exploitation of the detailed results yielded by (4)
+5. GUI session dedicated to the exploitation of the detailed results yielded by (d)

-The scope of this document is to give a detailed description of the software involved in step (1) to (5) mostly based on a functional approach, leaving thereby aside a significant part of the mathematical content involved in several of these steps.[^2]
+The scope of this document is to give a detailed description of the software involved in step (1) to (5) mostly based on a functional approach, leaving thereby aside a significant part of the mathematical content involved in several of these steps.

-The following picture gives a functional view of all that is involved in steps (1) to (5).
+[^2] The following picture gives a functional view of all that is involved in steps (a) to (e).

 ![Antares_Process](Antares_Process.png)